On this page:

 Specialists are those who have qualifications with the capability and competency to implement and/or recommend supports and adjustments within their field of expertise.
 Examples may include Health, Wellbeing, and Inclusion Workforces (HWIW) (see below), medical or allied health practitioners, or teachers with additional qualifications in specific curriculum areas or inclusion and wellbeing.

-School-based experts are those with other experience, capability and competency that enables them to use current and high-quality evidence to implement and/or recommend supports and adjustments that align with their area of expertise.
+School-based experts are those with other experience, capability and competency that enables them to use current and high-quality evidence to implement and/or recommended supports and adjustments that align with their area of expertise.
 School-based experts are not required to hold a formal leadership role.
-Examples may include disability inclusion coordinators, learning specialists, school-based mentors, or teachers with extensive experience in a specific school-based activity.
+Examples may include teachers with extensive experience in a specific school-based activity, learning specialists, or teachers who occupy disability inclusion coordinators and school-based mentor roles.

 Specialists and school-based experts must hold expertise that aligns with the school-based activity to which they are contributing.